galaxyumi/galaxyumi.github.io/projects/project-1.md

   - Stellar Population
   - Galactic Structure
   - Reddening Map
 summary: The Survey of the MAgellanic Stellar History (SMASH) observed the Magellanic System with DECam in ugriz to resolve individual stars.
 Using resolved stellar populations, we study the formation and evolution of the Magellanic Clouds.
-Image Credit: Nidever et al.
+Image Credit Nidever et al.
 ---

 <img class="ui medium right floated rounded image" src="../images/smash.jpg">